 No Chinese tour is complete without a visit to the Great Wall of China, and we will include a cultural interlude in Beijing before returning home.
 This is a tour that will allow us to see all of the above and a whole swathe of mouth-watering species that occur in Europe only as extreme vagrants.
 This is indeed a feast of rare birds.

 We will take an overnight flight to Beijing and then a short domestic flight to Fuzhou.
 Our first two days birding will be spent on the coast.
 A small estuary here has a wintering population of Spoon-billed Sandpiper, probably the most sought-after wader in the world.
-Our experience with the species in Russia and China has meant that we were able to find four individuals within a few minutes of scanning through the shorebird flocks during our recce and we can contribute to the Spoon-billed Sandpiper Recovery Group’s work by counting them here.
-Long-billed Curlew and Saunder’s Gull should stand out among the many Slaty-backed Gulls, and if we are lucky a Black-faced Spoonbill or two could be present.
+We can contribute to the Spoon-billed Sandpiper Recovery Group’s work by counting them here.
+Our experience with the species in Russia and China has meant that we were able to find eight individuals within a few minutes of scanning through the shorebird flocks during our last trip.
+Relict Gull and Saunder’s Gull should stand out among the many Slaty-backed Gulls, and if we are lucky a Black-faced Spoonbill or two could be present.

 As we descend through towering bamboo woodland into a sub-tropical forest of laurel, magnolia and camellia, we will search for Cabot’s Tragopan, and Silver and Golden Pheasants.
 They move quietly through the bamboo but emerge onto the tracks to take grit.

-From here we drive to Poyang Lake for a three night stay.
+From Wuyuan we drive to Poyang Lake for a three night stay.

-This area is the wintering ground for almost all the remaining Siberian Cranes in the world.
-Our trip is timed to see them once they are settled in for the winter and we will search for them among hundreds of White-naped Cranes.
-We should also be able to locate a few Hooded Cranes and Common Cranes as they congregate in this extensive floodplain.
-Wildfowl include the endangered Swan Goose and Middendorf’s Bean Goose, while Spot-billed Duck is common.
+This area is the wintering ground for almost all the Siberian Cranes in the world.
+Our trip is timed to see them once they are settled in for the winter and we will search for them among thousands of waterbirds.
+On our first tour over a thousand Siberian Cranes were seen along with hundreds of Spoonbills, an incredible ten thousand Spotted Redshanks and large herds of swans.
+We should also be able to locate a few White-naped Cranes, Hooded Cranes and Common Cranes as they congregate in this extensive floodplain.
+Wildfowl include the endangered Swan Goose and Middendorf’s Bean Goose, while Eastern Spot-billed Duck is common.
 The Oriental White Stork is another rare bird that occurs here in good numbers and although not listed as critically endangered, its global population is actually half that of the Siberian Crane!

 Bitterns can be relatively easy to see as they sit in grass by the road.
 The Japanese Swamp Warbler is a highly desirable, but skulking passerine that frequents the same habitat.
 Both keep an eye open for the many harriers and falcons that quarter the fields at this time.